 If you watch, it’s a very fast-paced game.
-If you’re wanting to see this process, just send me a text and I’ll send you a link where you can watch this game.
+If you want to see this process, send me a text, and I’ll send you a link to watch this game.
 It’s really fantastic.
 I play some version of this game every day for several months with my young puppies.

-One of the very fundamental problems with the treat toss game, is when you call a dog, they will make an estimation on the value, like “is it better to continue to move away, or is it better for me to come back?”
+One of the fundamental problems with the treat toss game is that when you call a dog, they’ll estimate the value of coming back.
 A lot of the time, that’s going to be based on how much practice you put in with your dog.
-However, the reality is that no matter how many times you play this game where it gets rewarded for coming to you, there’s going to be things in the environment that’s better than that.
-It may be another dog, a squirrel, a car, which may cause your dog to think “it’s not valuable enough for me to come.”
-This is where long leashes and other tools really help the dog understand it is about making a choice and they must do it because there is a consequence for not coming.
+No matter how many times you play this game, there will be things in the environment that’s better than that.
+It may be another dog, a squirrel, a car, which may cause your dog.
+They will think, “it’s not valuable enough for me to come.”
+This is where long leashes and other tools really help.
+They help the dog understand it’s about making a choice.
+And they must do it because there is a consequence for not coming.

-Let’s talk about what this looks like.
-In the beginning, you and your trainer will have a training collar picked out for your dog that’s the right fit for your dog.
-I then let the dog get about 10 feet away and then I put a little pressure down the line, call their name, and then guide them back to me using the leash.
-As they come to me I’m going to reward them and I’m going to make sure the leash is 100% slack when the dog comes back.
-I will then let the dog get away again, then I call them and use the leash to bring them back to me again.
+Let’s talk about what these recalls look like.
+In the beginning, you and your trainer will have a training collar picked out for your dog that’s the right fit.
+I then let the dog get about 10 feet away, putting a little pressure down the line.
+I call their name and guide them back to me using the leash.
+As they come, I’m going to reward them, and I’m going to make sure the leash is 100% slack when the dog comes back.
+I will then let the dog get away again, then call them while using the leash to bring them back again.
 The leash is slack, I make the reward.
-Then I intentionally go and find a time for the dog where they are distracted so I can do this again.
-If I call them and they make me have to reel them in, I’m not necessarily going to reward them, because I don’t reward bad behaviors.
+I intentionally go and find a time for the dog where they are distracted so I can do this again.
+If I call them and they make me have to reel them in, I’m not necessarily going to reward them because I don’t reward bad behaviors.
 If I do call them and they come to me easily, then it’s going to be a big reward.

-Over time, you’ll see as you practice more with these distractions, the dog will learn the differences of their choices.
+Over time, you’ll see as you practice recalls more with these distractions; the dog will learn the differences of their choices.
 They will prefer to come and get the reward and they will want to avoid any of the consequences of not complying with what you want.
-I can’t tell you enough that rewarding your dog is the foundation of this, but unfortunately, because some things are more valuable than the history of your game, you do need to take steps to teach the dog there are consequences for not coming when called.
+I can’t tell you enough that rewarding your dog is the foundation of this.
+But unfortunately, because some things are more valuable than the history of your game, you need to take steps to teach the dog there are consequences for not coming when called.